alifirhas/cmdk-revision/src/503-519/511-This-is-the-real-trap.md

 This Demon King Osiris, his power is even more terrifying to angels than the purest dark power, but his holy light has no effect on him.
 Under the attack of the powerful divine punishment just now, he There is nothing at all!?

 "I see!"
 Tyrael looked at Roy solemnly, and said, "The so-called trap you want to take advantage of this opportunity to kill me, right?
-I have to say, you may be able to succeed... but Demon, you may not know that you can never kill me in this world, as long as the high heaven still exists, I can be reborn in the crystal arch!
+I have to say, you may be able to succeed... but Demon, you may not know that you can never kill me in this world, as long as the High Heaven still exists, I can be reborn in the crystal arch!
 Even if you can defeat me this time, I also know your power, You won't be so lucky next time!"

 Of course, Roy knew what Tyrael meant.
-In the legends of this world, after the creation gods Anu and Tathamet died together, several parts of their bodies remained, and Anu's eyes became With the World Stone, the pillars turned into crystal domes, and Tathamet's body turned into an abyss oven.
+In the legends of this world, after the creation gods God Anu and Tathamet died together, several parts of their bodies remained, and God Anu's eyes became With the World Stone, the pillars turned into crystal domes, and Tathamet's body turned into an abyss oven.
 Angels were born on the basis of the crystal dome.
 Whenever an angel fell, the crystal dome would immediately destroy his soul.
 Recall, and new angels are born, which is the reincarnation of their souls, and it only takes a short time for the reincarnated angels to retrieve their previous memories.

 The same goes for demons, who are resurrected from the flames of the Abyssal Oven when they die.